ADJUSTABLE RATE MORTGAGES

 A Hybrid Adjustable-Rate Mortgage is a type of Adjustable-Rate Mortgage that has an initial fixed-rate period, typically ranging from 3 to 10 years, before adjusting to a variable rate.
 This type of Adjustable-Rate Mortgage may be a good option for borrowers who plan to sell or refinance their home before the adjustable-rate period begins.

 There are several types of Adjustable-Rate Mortgages.
 Borrowers should carefully consider their financial situation and goals before choosing an Adjustable-Rate Mortgage, as each type has its own benefits and risks.
 It’s important to compare different loan options to find the best fit for your needs.
-Contact one of PRMG’s home mortgage experts today!
+Contact one of PRMG’s home mortgage professionals today!
 We’ve been serving customers just like you for over 22 years.
-Your mortgage expert’s guidance can help you make an informed decision and secure your Adjustable-Rate Mortgage.
+Your mortgage professionals guidance can help you make an informed decision and secure your Adjustable-Rate Mortgage.

 Pros of securing an Adjustable Rate Mortgage

-- Lower Initial Interest Rates: One of the main benefits of Adjustable Rate Mortgages (ARMs) is that they typically offer lower initial interest rates than fixed-rate mortgages.
+One of the main benefits of Adjustable Rate Mortgages (ARMs) is that they typically offer lower initial interest rates than fixed-rate mortgages.
 This can make homeownership more affordable, especially for first-time homebuyers who may have limited funds available for a down payment.

-- Potential for Savings: If interest rates decrease, borrowers with ARM’s may see their monthly payments decrease as well, potentially leading to long-term savings on their mortgage.
+If interest rates decrease, borrowers with ARM’s may see their monthly payments decrease as well, potentially leading to long-term savings on their mortgage.

-- Flexibility: ARM’s offer borrowers more flexibility in terms of how long they plan to keep the home or their mortgage, as well as their financial situation.
+ARM’s offer borrowers more flexibility in terms of how long they plan to keep the home or their mortgage, as well as their financial situation.
 For example, borrowers who plan to sell or refinance before the adjustable rate period begins may find ARM’s appealing, as they can take advantage of the lower initial interest rate without worrying about future rate increases.

-- Higher Borrowing Power: Because ARM’s offer lower initial interest rates, borrowers may be able to qualify for a larger loan amount than they would with a fixed-rate mortgage.
+Because ARM’s offer lower initial interest rates, borrowers may be able to qualify for a larger loan amount than they would with a fixed-rate mortgage.

-- Short-Term Affordability: For borrowers who expect their income to increase over time, an ARM may offer short-term affordability by allowing them to make lower monthly payments in the beginning, with the expectation that they can make larger payments in the future when their income increases.
+For borrowers who expect their income to increase over time, an ARM may offer short-term affordability by allowing them to make lower monthly payments in the beginning, with the expectation that they can make larger payments in the future when their income increases.

 Cons of securing an Adjustable Rate Mortgage

-- Uncertainty: Because the interest rate on an ARM can change periodically, borrowers with ARM’s may experience uncertainty about their future payments, making budgeting and financial planning more difficult.
+Because the interest rate on an ARM can change periodically, borrowers with ARM’s may experience uncertainty about their future payments, making budgeting and financial planning more difficult.

-- Potential for Negative Amortization: Some ARM’s, particularly those with payment-option features, may allow for negative amortization, where the borrower’s monthly payment is less than the interest due on the loan, leading to an increase in the loan balance over time.
+Some ARM’s, particularly those with payment-option features, may allow for negative amortization, where the borrower’s monthly payment is less than the interest due on the loan, leading to an increase in the loan balance over time.

-- Difficulty in Refinancing: If interest rates rise and the borrower’s monthly payment becomes unaffordable, they may have difficulty refinancing the loan if they owe more than the home is worth.
+If interest rates rise and the borrower’s monthly payment becomes unaffordable, they may have difficulty refinancing the loan if they owe more than the home is worth.
 This can result in the borrower being unable to sell or refinance the property, leading to potential financial difficulty.

-- Higher Overall Cost: While ARM’s may offer lower initial interest rates than fixed-rate mortgages, if the interest rate increases significantly over time, the borrower may end up paying more in interest over the life of the loan.
+While ARM’s may offer lower initial interest rates than fixed-rate mortgages, if the interest rate increases significantly over time, the borrower may end up paying more in interest over the life of the loan.

-- Limited Predictability: Unlike fixed-rate mortgages, ARM’s do not offer borrowers predictability in terms of their future payments.
+Unlike fixed-rate mortgages, ARM’s do not offer borrowers predictability in terms of their future payments.
 This can make it difficult for borrowers to plan for the future and may lead to financial stress.

 FAQS ABOUT Adjustable Rate Mortgages